Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Chatting Encoders

-Note that while the bit $Y$ leads a reduction of $D_1$ by at most a factor of 4, a factor of 4 reduction is achieved simply by increasing $R_1$ by 1\@.
-Generalizing to any number of chatting bits, we obtain the following corollary. \begin{corollary} For fixed-rate functional quantization, communication of some number of bits from encoder $j$ to encoder $k$ performs \emph{at best} as well as increasing the communication from encoder $k$ to the centralized decoder by the same number of bits. \end{corollary}
+Note that while the bit $Y$ leads a reduction of $D_1$ by at most a factor of 4 and therefore a reduction of $D^{\rm HR}$ by at most a factor of $4^{1/n}$, an identical reduction in distortion is achieved simply by increasing the rate $R$ to the centralized decoder by one bit\@.
+Generalizing to any number of chatting bits, we obtain the following corollary. \begin{corollary} For fixed-rate functional quantization, communication of some number of bits from encoder $j$ to encoder $k$ performs \emph{at best} as well as increasing the communication to the centralized decoder by the same number of bits. \end{corollary}

 In general, the idea that bits from encoder 2 to encoder 1 are as good as bits from encoder 1 to the decoder is optimistic.
 In particular, if $\E{\gamma_1^2(X_1)} > 0$, then $D_1$ is bounded away from zero for any amount of communication from encoder 2 to encoder 1\@.